-As stated above, Mass Health is not a remainderman of the first party special needs trust.
-It is a creditor with a superior lien on the funds remaining in the trust at the time of death of the beneficiary.
-The trustee of a special needs trust will be personally liable if he or she distributes the funds to the named remaindermen in the trust without seeking information from the Massachusetts Estate Recovery Unit regarding the amount paid for Medicaid funded services throughout the lifetime of the beneficiary.
-As a reminder, the third party trust, if managed correctly so that the beneficiary's resources were not comingled with third party trust assets, does NOT require a payback to the state.
+As stated above, Massachusetts Mass Health is not a remainderman of the trust.
+It is a creditor with a superior lien on the funds remaining in the trust at the time of the death of the beneficiary.
+The trustee of a special needs trust will be personally liable if he or she distributes the funds to the named remaindermen in the trust without seeking information from Massachusetts Estate Recover Unit regarding the amount paid for Medicaid funded services throughout the lifetime of the beneficiary.
+As a reminder, the third party trust, if managed correctly so that the beneficiary's resources were not commingled with third party trust assets, does NOT require a payback to the state.